-- (4) Prepare a comprehensive countywide child care plan designed to mobilize public and private resources to address identified needs. - (5) Conduct a periodic review of child care programs funded by the department and the State Department of Social Services to determine if identified priorities are being met. - (6) Collaborate with subsidized and nonsubsidized providers, county welfare departments, human service agencies, regional centers, job training programs, employers, integrated child and family service councils, local and state children and families commissions, parent organizations, early start family resource centers, family empowerment centers on disability, local resource and referral programs, and other interested parties to foster partnerships designed to meet local child care needs. - (7) Design a system to consolidate local child care waiting lists, if a centralized eligibility list is not already in existence. - (8) Coordinate part-day programs, including California state preschool and Head Start, with other early learning and educational support services to provide full-day care. - (9) Submit the results of the needs assessment and the local priorities identified by the local planning council to the county board of supervisors and the county superintendent of schools for approval before submitting them to the department. - (10) Identify at least one, but not more than two, members to serve as part of the department team that reviews and scores proposals for the provision of services funded through contracts with the department.
+(6) Conduct a periodic review of-child care early learning and educational support programs funded by the department and the State Department of Social Services to determine if identified priorities are being met.

+(7) Collaborate with subsidized and nonsubsidized providers, county welfare departments, human service agencies, regional centers, job training programs, employers, integrated child and family service councils, local and state children and families commissions, parent organizations, early start family resource centers, family empowerment centers on disability, local resource and referral programs, and other interested parties to foster partnerships designed to meet local child care needs.

+(8) Design a system to consolidate local child care waiting lists, if a centralized eligibility list is not already in existence.

+(9) Coordinate part-day programs, including California state preschool and Head Start, with other early learning and educational support services to provide full-day care.

+(10) Submit the results of the needs assessment and the local priorities identified by the local planning council to the county board of supervisors and the county superintendent of schools for approval before submitting them to the department.

+- (11) Identify at least one, but not more than two, members to serve as part of the department team that reviews and scores proposals for the provision of services funded through contracts with the department.
 Local planning council representatives may not review and score proposals from the geographic area covered by their own local planning council.
 The department shall notify each local planning council whenever this opportunity is available. - (c) The department shall, in conjunction with the State Department of Social Services and all appropriate statewide agencies and associations, develop guidelines for use by local planning councils to assist them in conducting needs assessments that are reliable and accurate.
 The guidelines shall include acceptable sources of demographic and child care data, and methodologies for assessing child care supply and demand.

-- 1 (d) The department shall allocate funding within each county - in accordance with the priorities identified by the local planning council of that county and submitted to the department pursuant to this section, unless the priorities do not meet the requirements - of state or federal law.
-5
+(d) The department shall allocate funding within each county in accordance with the priorities identified by the local planning council of that county and submitted to the department pursuant to this section, unless the priorities do not meet the requirements of state or federal law.